MattBCoding/leinster-trophy/README.md

 ## Credits

 ### Content
-* The text for the homepage
+* The trophy history article and the winners list were adapted from an article written by Brian Manning with permission.
-* The trophy history article was adapted from an article written by Brian Manning with permission
+* The text for all other pages was created by myself.
 * The reference material on HTML and CSS provided by [w3schools.com](https://www.w3schools.com/) was utilised to implement flexbox and grid and as general reference material for other areas.
 * The icons used for the logo, bookmark link, download button and in the footer were taken from [Font Awesome](https://fontawesome.com/)